 The seemingly identical nature of these two notions is, apparently, mostly due to a tacit equalization of the processual contact between the Court and the parties to the dispute - and of the litigious relationship.
-As there are no separate, preliminary proceedings for establishing the existence of processual conditions for the validity of the proceedings (except the administrative action of the Registry in the case of applications submitted by non-State subjects), the existence of processual conditions is established during the actual proceedings whose validity depends on the existence of these conditions.
+As there are no separate, preliminary proceedings for establishing the existence of processual conditions for the validity of the proceedings (except the administrative action of the Registry in the case of applications is established during the actual proceedings whose validity depends on the existence of these conditions.
 This takes place more often than not during the proceedings on preliminary objections which is why the rare cases of locus standi are subsumed under jurisdiction ratione personae.